Shun'ichi Suzuki (politician)

 Shun'ichi Suzuki (鈴木 俊一, Suzuki Shun'ichi) is a Japanese politician who has served as Secretary-General of the Liberal Democratic Party since 2025 and previously served as minister of finance from 2021 to October 2024.
 He sits in the House of Representatives as a member of the Liberal Democratic Party.

 Background and career

 Suzuki was born on in 13 April 1953 on Tokyo, the son of Zenko Suzuki, a diet member from Iwate Prefecture who rose to serve as prime minister from 1980 to 1982.
-His older sister Chikako is the wife of Tarō Asō.
-Suzuki graduated from Waseda University in 1977.
-He then began working for the National Federation of Fisheries Co-operative Associations.
-He then began working as secretary to his father in April 1985.
+His elder sister Chikako is married to Tarō Asō.
+Suzuki graduated from Waseda University in 1977, and was employed by the National Federation of Fisheries Co-operative Associations.
+In April 1985, he became secretary to his father.

 Suzuki was elected to the House of Representatives for the first time in 1990, when his father retired.
 He served as Minister of the Environment from 2002 to 2003 under Prime Minister Jun'ichirō Koizumi.

 Suzuki has been appointed Minister for the Tokyo Olympic and Paralympic Games twice.
 He served as Minister of Finance under Prime Minister Fumio Kishida.

 After Sanae Takaichi was elected as LDP president in October 2025, she appointed Suzuki as secretary general.